BioSchemas/bioschemas.github.io/README.md

-# website
+# Bioschemas Website
-Files for the Bioschemas website.

-The website is deployed using [Jekyll](https://jekyllrb.com/).
+This repo contains the files for the Bioschemas website.
+The website is deployed on [GitHub](https://github.com/) using [Jekyll](https://jekyllrb.com/).

-## Geting Started
+## Getting Started

 If you already have Ruby installed on your machine, then the following files will allow you to get started by installing the relevant dependencies: